 The leaner you are, the leaner you get, and the longer you’ve been in a caloric deficit, the more you’ll notice the adverse side effects of losing weight.

-Here are a few negative side-effects of weight loss to look out for and some tips and tricks to minimize them.
+Here are a few negative side effects of weight loss to watch out for and some tips and tricks to minimize them.

 What to Do About Higher Hunger:

-• Stay on top of hydration but avoid drinking your macros.
-Protein shakes, soda, alcohol, and even drinks like kombucha will start to rack up the macros without giving you much fullness or, as we like to say, "bang for your macro buck".
+- Stay hydrated, but avoid drinking your macros.
+Protein shakes, soda, alcohol, and even drinks like kombucha will start to rack up the macros without giving you much fullness or, as we like to say, "bang for your macro buck."

 Related: How to Feel Full, Dealing with Lower Macros & Nutrient Timing for Life

-3. Disrupted Sleep: Because of its impact on your stress and sleep hormones, low calories can impact your body’s ability to get to sleep and stay asleep [6].
-Whether it is hunger keeping you up (or getting you up) or you generally find that you’re more restless, disruptive sleep can be incredibly impactful on your quality of life.
+Because of its impact on stress and sleep hormones, low calories can impact your body’s ability to get to sleep and stay asleep [6].
+Whether hunger is keeping you up (or getting you up) or you generally find that you’re more restless, disruptive sleep can have an incredible impact on your quality of life.

 What to Do About Disrupted Sleep:

-• Push up your bedtime and increase the total amount of time you’re in bed.
+- Push up your bedtime and increase the total time you spend in bed.
 This will increase the likelihood that you are asleep for more of that time.

 What to Do About Sex Hormone Dysregulation: Hormone health should be primarily handled by a doctor you trust.
 That being said, your best bet, if you notice changes in period regularity or sex drive after cutting calories, will likely be to increase your intake and work with a medical professional to find any underlying issues that could be at play.